All Episodes

 Hope feels the intangible.

-And I sat there looking at that uh for an hour, and uh hope doesn't achieve the impossible.
+And I sat there looking at that for an hour.

 Hope feels the intangible.

-I was hoping the doctor would be feeling my tangibles.
+I was hoping the doctor would be feeling my tangibles, but that's apparently too much to hope for.

-And uh hope sees the invisible.
+And hope sees the invisible.

-I I was hoping I was hoping to see the doctor.
+I was hoping to see the doctor.

 I'd had enough of seeing the invisible, sitting there staring at this thing for an hour, seeing the invisible, feeling the intangible, achieving the impossible.

-So we're going back to whatever it was, 2009 now, uh, did a terrific bit on air about how uh I'm paraphrasing here, but his essential line.
+Rush, a year, a couple of years, I would say a year or so into the Obama regime, so we're going back to whatever it was, 2009 now, did a terrific bit on air about how I'm paraphrasing here, but his essential line, I don't think I'm getting anything wrong here, HI, is that hope is for losers.

 Hope is passive.

-Hope is lying on the floor hoping something turns up.
+Hope is lying on the floor, hoping something turns up.

 Hope is pitiful.